-BOX 2-4 Lightning, Thunder, and Contributory Cause
+BOX 2-2 Lightning, Thunder, and Contributory Cause.

-The requirements for establishing the type of cause-andeffect relationship known as contributory cause used in evidence-based public health can be illustrated by the cause-and-effect relationship between lightning and thunder that human beings have recognized from the earliest times of civilization.
+The requirements for establishing the type of cause-and-effect relationship known as contributory cause used in evidence-based public health can be illustrated by the cause-and-effect relationship between lightning and thunder that human beings have recognized from the earliest times of civilization.

-First, lightning is generally associated with thunder; that is, the two occur together far more often than one would expect if there were no relationship.
-Second, with careful observation, it can be concluded that the lightning is seen a short time before the thunder is heard.
+First, lightning is generally associated with thunder, that is, the two occur together far more often than one would expect if there were no relationship.
+Second, with careful observation it can be concluded that the lightning is seen a short time before the thunder is heard.
 That is, the potential "cause" (the lightning) precedes in time the "effect" (the thunder).
 Finally, when the lightning stops, so does the thunder-thus, altering the "cause" alters the "effect."

 Notice that lightning is not always associated with thunder.
-Heat lightning may not produce audible thunder, or the lightning may be too far away for the thunder to be heard.
+"Heat lightning" may not produce audible thunder or the lightning may be too far away for the thunder to be heard.
 Lightning is not sufficient in and of itself to guarantee that our ears will subsequently always hear thunder.
-Conversely, in recent years, it has been found that the sound of thunder does not always require lightning.
-Other reasons for the rapid expansion of air, such as an explosion or volcanic eruption, can also create a sound similar or identical to thunder.
+Conversely, in recent years it has been found that the sound of thunder does not always require lightning.
+Other reasons for rapidly expansion of air, such as an explosion, can also create a sound similar or identical to thunder.

 The recognition of lightning as a cause of thunder came many centuries before human beings had any understanding of electricity or today's appreciation for the science of light and sounds.
-Similarly, cause-and-effect relationships established by epidemiological investigations do not always depend on understanding the science behind the relationships. retrospective studies, cohort studies or prospective studies, and randomized controlled trials or experimental studies.
+Similarly, cause-and-effect relationships established by epidemiological investigations do not always depend on understanding the science behind the relationships.

-Case-control studies are most useful for establishing requirement number one, that is, the "cause" is associated with the "effect" at the individual level.
-Case-control studies can demonstrate that cigarettes and lung cancer occur together more frequently than would be expected by chance alone.
+frequently than would be expected by chance alone.
 To accomplish this, cases with the disease (lung cancer) are compared to controls without the disease to determine whether the cases and the controls previously were exposed to the potential "cause" (cigarette smoking).

-When a factor such as cigarettes has been demonstrated to be associated on an individual basis with an outcome such as lung cancer, we often refer to that factor as a risk factor.c
+When a factor such as cigarettes has been demonstrated to be associated on an individual basis with an outcome such as lung cancer, we often refer to that factor as a risk factor.^g

 During the 1940s and early 1950s, a number of casecontrol studies established that individuals who developed lung cancer were far more likely to be regular smokers compared to similar individuals who did not smoke cigarettes.
-These case-control studies established requirement number one-the "cause" is associated with the "effect" at the individual level.
+These casecontrol studies established requirement #1-the "cause" is associated with the "effect" at the individual level.
 They established that cigarettes are a risk factor for lung cancer.

-Cohort studies are most useful for establishing requirement number two-the "cause" precedes the "effect."
-Those with the potential "cause" or risk factor (cigarette smoking) and those without the potential "cause" are followed over time to determine who develops the "effect" (lung cancer).d
+Cohort studies are most useful for establishing requirement #2 previously-the "cause" precedes the "effect."
+Those with the potential "cause" or risk factor (cigarette smoking) and those without the potential "cause" are followed over time to determine who develops the "effect" (lung cancer).^h

 Several large scale cohort studies were conducted in the late 1950s and early 1960s.
-One conducted by the American Cancer Society followed nearly 200,000 individuals over 3 or more years to determine the chances that smokers and nonsmokers would develop lung cancer.
-Those who smoked regularly at the beginning of the study had a greatly increased chance of developing lung cancer over the course of the study, thus establishing requirement number two, the "cause" precedes the "effect" in time.
+One conducted by the American Cancer Society followed nearly 200,000 individuals over three or more years to determine the chances that smokers and nonsmokers would develop lung cancer.
+Those who smoked regularly at the beginning of the study had a greatly increased chance of developing lung cancer over the course of the study, thus establishing requirement #2, the "cause" precedes the "effect" in time.